debugloop/saltobserver/README.rst

 .. _`Redis Keyspace Notifications`: http://redis.io/topics/notifications
 .. _`this Salt state`: https://github.com/danieljn/salt-states/tree/master/salt/redis

-Any static dependencies are included under the static folder.
+Any static dependencies are included in the ``dependencies`` folder, which also serves as Flask's static file folder.
 They all use a MIT license.